-1) Climb the crack and easy slab to a ledge with some big trees.
+1) 7m.
+Climb the crack to a ledge with some big trees on it and a low, large spike.
 This pitch is easily avoided by walking to the ledge from the right.

-3) Climb above the tree on good holds until some moves left around the arete access a corner/groove.
-Climb to the needle
+3) 12m.
+Climb above the tree for 2m on good holds until horizontal moves left around the arete under a nose access a corner/groove.
+Climb this easily to the needle.

 We skipped the first pitch as it's just a rank looking mossy crack and slab and you can just walk to the top of it, making it feel a bit pointless.